PanDAWMS/panda-client/README.txt

 ** Release Note

+current
+  * dropped the default to use US cloud

 0.1.78 (7/15/2009)
   * added error message when common location is not found for --secondaryDSs in prun
   * added --useAthenaPackages to compile Athena packages in build step of prun